Semira N. Nikou

 Jan.
 25-29 – In his first trip to Europe, President Rouhani traveled to France, Italy, and the Vatican.
 He signed a series of trade deals with French and Italian companies.

-Garrett Nada and Cameron Glenn also contributed to this timeline.
+Garrett Nada, Cameron Glenn and Daniel Schnur also contributed to this timeline.